safderareepattamannil/colorcoder/_data/blog/2021-02-18-learn-react-js-by-building-hacker-news-part-4- - function-vs-class-based-components.md

 }
 ```

-A class component is a component declared in the form of an **[ES6 Class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).** The one major difference is that it calls a render method which invokes a return method.
+A class component is a component declared in the form of an **[ES6 Class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).** The one major difference is it calls a render method which invokes a return method.
 Whereas a function component has only a return method.

 We can convert a class component into a function component by removing: